ohusiev/spacer-hb-framework/README.md

 │   └── Contains raw LIDAR files for the area of interest.
 These files are the input for further spatial processing via Whitebox Tools: Rooftop Analysis.
 │
 ├── pyqgis_whitebox_tool/
-│   └── Stores output from LIDAR processing scripts run via the PyQGIS console [is created upon script run].
+│   └── Stores output from LIDAR processing scripts, run via the WhiteboxTools Rooftop Analysis [is created upon script run].
 │
 ├── raster/
 │   └── Holds supporting raster datasets (e.g., land cover, elevation models) used in analysis.